indzhykulianlab/hcat/README.md

 # HCAT - Hair Cell Analysis Toolbox

 Hcat is a suite of machine learning enabled algorithms for performing common image analyses in the hearing field.
-At present, it performs two fully automated analyses: (1) 2D hair cell detection (2) Volumetric hair cell segmentation.
+At present, it performs one fully automated analyses: (1) 2D hair cell detection

-This tool is capable of automatically generating cochleograms, determine cell fluorescent intensity statistics, and investigating tonotopic and morphological trends.
+HCAT is highly accurate for most cochlear tissue, very fast, and easy to integrate into existing workflows!
+For full documentation, please visit: [hcat.readthedocs.io](https://hcat.readthedocs.io/en/latest/)

 ---
 ## Quickstart Guide